SKARTS Grants: Awarded Yearly Since 2006

 Grants issued have ranged from sponsoring important community events, museums, gallery projects and educational programs, to support of local arts groups and individual artist’s projects which impact the life, culture and needs of our area.
-The 2015 grant application due date was April 15, 2015.
-Award recipients will be notified after June 1, 2015.
+The 2016 grant application due date is May 15, 2016.
 For more information contact us.

 Previous Grant Winners Express Their Appreciation